 Need to get out of the house?
 Looking for a safe weekend staycation?
 Look no further!
 San Mateo County and Silicon Valley have dozens of places that are open for business and ready for you to enjoy - safely, of course.
 In order to simplify the planning process, we've put together an immersive weekend itinerary featuring some of the best locations in the Peninsula, check it out below!

 Looking for more hotel options?
-Check out more hotels in Palo Alto that will fit your needs.
+Check out more hotels in San Mateo County that will fit your needs.

 After a restful day at the pool, head over to The Sea by Alexander’s Steakhouse, the Bay Area’s premier seafood dining destination!
 The Sea is now offering outdoor dining on their patio, ensuring a safe and enjoyable dining experience.
 Dinner is served every day from 4:00 pm to 8:30 pm.
 We highly recommend their Hamachi Shots starter, which includes delicious ponzu, avocado, ginger, and jalapeño.
 Yum!